 – Open a Roth IRA

-3. Invest in a biblically responsible way.
+3. Invest in a biblically responsible way to build generational wealth.

 There are systemic reasons why the wicked have wealth in the first place.
 The stock market is full of companies that support abortion, human trafficking, and pornography.
 When people invest in those companies, more wealth is quite literally handed over to the wicked.
 However, there is good news: you can be a conscientious investor for the Kingdom of Heaven.

 The Biblically Responsible Investing movement is gaining momentum.
 A Biblically Responsible Investment strategy avoids investments that support causes contrary to a biblical worldview.
 When you invest in companies that promote human flourishing, you actively transfer money to the righteous.
-We created WealthBuilders Investment Services for that very purpose.
-If you want to learn more about how to make a difference with your money through WealthBuilders Investments, head to https://www.wealthbuilders.org/invest/.

 I would like to know more about wealth builders investment for i am intrested i want to invest in it.